-Sue: Oh yeah, I definitely know the face.
-What is she best known for?
+Sue: Oh yeah, I definitely know her face.
+What’s she best known for?

 Me: Dynasty.
 But she hasn’t done that yet.
 At this point she was probably best known for a soap opera set on a cross-channel ferry called Triangle.

-Me: Triangle was one of the posh channels, so you won’t have seen it.
+Me: Lucky you.
 She was also Colin Baker’s rival in The Brothers.
 Colin Baker was in The Brothers, you know.

-Sue: I like her.
-She’s very good.
-A strong and independent character.
-I like it.
+Sue: She’s very good.
+She’s a strong and independent character.
+I like her.

-Luke Ward tells the Doctor how his favver hasn’t been right ever since he had a bath.
+Luke Ward tells the Doctor that his ‘favver’ hasn’t been right in the head ever since he took a bath.

-Sue: Hurnch?
-Hurnch?
-She’s not French, you know!
-The Doctor should have told Peri to speak with an English accent this week, so she’d blend in with her surroundings.
-That way, Nicola could have had a week off from talking with that silly voice.
+Sue: She isn’t French, you know!
+The Doctor should have told Peri to speak with an English accent this week so she could blend in with her surroundings.
+That way Nicola could have had a week off from that stupid voice.

 The Doctor disguises himself as a dirty miner.